Advanced Grid Modeling

 Advanced Grid Modeling Research Program

-We support the nation’s foundational capacity to analyze the electric power system using advanced mathematical theory, optimization, big data and high-performance computing to support innovation in power system planning, operation and analysis.
+The Office of Electricity's (OE) Advanced Grid Modeling program supports building capacity and capability within the electric sector to analyze the electricity delivery system using Big Data, advanced mathematical theory, and high-performance computing to assess the current state of the gird, mitigate reliability risks, and understand future needs.
 Berkeley Lab is one of the National Labs contributing to this program through the projects described below.

 Risk-controlled Expansion and Planning with Distributed Resources (REPAIR)